awsdocs/amazon-connect-admin-guide/doc_source/permissions-for-contact-lens.md

 Following is a description of each of these permissions:

 **Contact search**
-This permission isn't specific to Contact Lens, but it is required so you can access the **Contact search** page, which is where Contact Lens functionality appears\.
+This permission isn't specific to Contact Lens, but it is required so you can access the **Contact search** page, which is where you can search contacts so you can review the analyzed recording and transcript\.
+In addition, you can do fast, full\-text search on call transcripts, and search by sentiment score and non\-talk time\.

 **Search contacts by conversation characteristics**
 On the **Contact Search** page, you can access additional filters that allow you to return results by sentiment score and non\-talk time\.
 For more information, see [Search conversations analyzed by Contact Lens](search-conversations.md)\.